An editor, educator, researcher and writer, most often of essays, but occasionally also of fiction and poetry.

 Their (often his, rarely her) essays primarily focus on Gothic, horror and weird fiction in its literary, cinematic, and sequential art guises, and have appeared in numerous collections and journals, many of them pictured here.

-Most of their recent scholarly research and writing (including a 2016 article, “Beyond De Rerum Natura Esq,” a chapter in The Oxford Handbook of Edgar Allan Poe, “Ancestral Piles: Poe’s Gothic Precursors,” and the essay “The Poet’s Nightmare: The Nature of Things According to Lovecraft,” ) is folding itself uneasily into a book-length study tentatively called “Repulsive Influences: A Historical Poetics of Atomic Horror.”
+Most of their recent scholarly research and writing (including a 2016 article, “Beyond De Rerum Natura Esq,” a chapter in The Oxford Handbook of Edgar Allan Poe, “Ancestral Piles: Poe’s Gothic Precursors,” and the essays “The Poet’s Nightmare: The Nature of Things According to Lovecraft,” and “Stages of The Spiral: Lovecraft’s Descent into the Maelstrom” is folding itself uneasily into a book-length study tentatively called “Repulsive Influences: 350 Years of Cosmic Horror.”
 It explores how the philosophical poetics of atomism, linked to the reception and English translations of Lucretius in different historical periods, shaped popular concepts of materialism, mortality, madness, and fate, and thereby the course of Gothic, horror and weird fiction from the early modern period through to the early twenty-first century.
 Each chapter pairs a particular translation of Lucretius with work by two or more contemporaneous writers and/or artists.
 It begins with seventeenth century writers including Aphra Behn and Joseph Glanville, moves through eighteenth century writers including Horace Walpole, Ann Radcliffe and Charles Brockden Brown, nineteenth century writers including Nathan Drake, Mary Shelley and Edgar Poe, twentieth century writers including H. P. Lovecraft, Richard Matheson, Shirley Jackson and P. K. Dick, and concludes with contemporary writers including Caitlin R. Kiernan, Thomas Ligotti and Junji Ito.

 Moreland teaches a wide variety of undergraduate courses (on subjects including Gothic and horror fiction, American literature, comics and sequential art, literary theory and philosophy, literature and sexuality/gender identities, and intersections between literary, film and digital cultural studies) for the English Department at the University of Ottawa.